UAE: Police seize 39 vehicles for unlicensed parade in Ras Al Khaimah

 Two participants were also caught for showboating and endangering their lives as well that of others.

-The incident came to light after the authority received a report about the unauthorised parade, which had been organised without the necessary licenses and permissions from the relevant authorities.
+The incident came to light after the authority received a report about the unauthorised parade, taking place late in the night at 11:30pm, which had been organised without the necessary licenses and permissions from the relevant authorities.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.